Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 How it works (in 1 minute)

-• Do not assume that the weather in one single place represents the whole island.
+• Do not assume that the weather in one single spot represents the whole island.

-• On Corvo, it makes sense to separate the reading between Vila do Corvo and the lower coast, the Caldeirão and higher area, and the more exposed viewpoints and cliffs.
+• On Corvo, it makes sense to separate the reading between Vila do Corvo and the lower coast, Caldeirão and the higher area, and the viewpoints and exposed coast.

-• When the Caldeirão or the higher area is more closed in, that does not mean the day is lost.
+• When Caldeirão or the higher area is closed in, that does not mean the day is lost.

-• With mobility, you can adapt the plan and switch to the part of the island with better conditions.
+• With mobility, you can adapt your day plan and switch to the part of the island with better conditions.

 The main day-reading zones on Corvo

-To better understand the weather, it makes more sense to think of Corvo in terms of zones rather than as a single block.
+To understand the weather better on the island, it makes more sense to think of Corvo in zones rather than as a single block.

 VILLAGE AND LOWER COAST

-Vila do Corvo / harbor / more practical area
+Vila do Corvo / port / more practical area

-This is the island’s most practical base, and it often works better on mixed or unstable days.
-It helps reduce friction and keeps the day useful even when altitude is not worth forcing.
+This is the island’s most practical base and often works better on mixed or unstable days.
+It helps reduce friction and keeps the day useful even when higher ground is not worth insisting on.

 CALDEIRÃO AND HIGHER AREA

 This is the island’s most sensitive reading.
-When visibility fails, wind strengthens or fog moves in, it should never be the only bet of the day.
+When visibility fails, the wind picks up, or fog moves in, it should never be the only plan for the day.

 VIEWPOINTS AND EXPOSED COAST